What are the Requirements?

 All-in-all, Requirements Engineering is a set of activities that are concerned with identifying and communicating the purpose of a system or software and the context in which it will be used.

-Therefore, Requirements Management acts as a bridge between the real-world needs of the users, customers, and other constituencies that are affected by software or system and the capabilities and opportunities afforded by the software-intensive technologies.
+Therefore, Requirements Management acts as a bridge between the real-world needs of the users, customers, and other constituencies that are affected by software or systems and the capabilities and opportunities afforded by the software-intensive technologies.

 What is a Requirements Management Tool?

 The requirements management tool is a tool that acts as a repository for the development teams of the product.
-It ensures that all the teams are on the same page with the requirements as they move further and start to evaluate where they stand at a given point of time in the process.
+It ensures that all the teams are on the same page with the requirements as they move further and start to evaluate where they stand at a given point in time in the process.

 Requirement management tools help the development teams by enhancing their speed of delivery, reducing the cost of production, and improving productivity as they capture everything from fundamental knowledge to real-time regulatory compliance standards.